cresset-template/cresset/README.md

 # PyTorch-Template
-Template repository for building PyTorch from source.
+Template repository to build PyTorch projects __*from source*__ on any version of PyTorch/CUDA/cuDNN.

 PyTorch built from source is much faster (as much as x4 times on some benchmarks) than PyTorch installed from `pip`/`conda` but building from source is a